Government Jobs after BBA: Top Profiles & Salary

 Defence Services

 Candidates who are interested in serving their country by joining the armed forces can do so by joining the Indian Army, Indian Navy, Indian Airforce, Coast Guard, medical and engineering services, Judge Advocate General (JAG) Department, or the Education Corps.
 They must take either the CDS (Combined Defence Service) entrance exam or the SSC (Staff Selection Commission) entrance exam.
 Performance in the entrance exam will be taken into consideration when shortlisting the candidates.
-Defence entrance exams are conducted by the following organizations:
+Defense entrance exams are conducted by the following organizations:

 • Cantonment Board